IndrajeetPatil/broomExtra/cran-comments.md

 ## Comments

-This is maintenance release to make the package compatible with upcoming release of `dplyr 0.8.1`.
-This is what the `NOTE` corresponds to.
-The `group_modify` function is currently not imported because it is being introduced in this new release.
+This is maintenance release to make the package compatible with `R 3.6.0`.
+It also gets read of the `NOTE` that CRAN checks are currently producing in daily checks.